 Q: What does H2 Chemistry Notes: Topic 10 - Chemistry of Aqueous Solutions cover?
 A: Understand ionic equilibria, solubility products, hydrolysis, complex ion formation, and qualitative analysis for the extension topic Chemistry of Aqueous Solutions.

-This extension topic examines how ions behave in water-precipitation, hydrolysis, and complex formation underpin analytical chemistry questions in Papers 1–3 (and show up in Paper 4 through qualitative analysis and complex-ion work).
+This extension topic examines how ions behave in water: precipitation, hydrolysis, and complex formation underpin analytical chemistry questions in Papers 1-3 (and show up in Paper 4 through qualitative analysis and complex-ion work).

-Status: SEAB H2 Chemistry (9476, first exam 2026) syllabus and Chemistry Data Booklet last checked 2026-01-13.
-Extension Topic 10 is assessed across Papers 1–4 (data booklet used in Papers 1–3, not Paper 4 practical).
+Status: SEAB's current H2 Chemistry (9476) syllabus PDF is labelled for 2026, and the current Chemistry Data Booklet is labelled 8873/9476/9813 for use from 2026 in non-practical papers.
+Extension Topic 10 is assessed across Papers 1-4; the data booklet is used in Papers 1-3, not Paper 4 practical.

 Quick revision box